mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 print(coroutine())  # <coroutine object coroutine at 0x103dc9900>
 ```

-Asynchronous functions are used in asynchronous programming to define coroutines, which are objects whose execution can be paused and resumed at different times, allowing you to switch back and forth multiple different coroutines.
+Asynchronous functions are used in asynchronous programming to define coroutines, which are objects whose execution can be paused and resumed at different times, allowing you to switch back and forth between multiple coroutines.

 (If “objects that can be paused and resumed at different times” sounds like generators, then well spotted!
 In the past, coroutines were defined using the generator function syntax when the `async`/`await` keywords were not supported.)